kubernetes-sigs/gateway-api/geps/gep-1713/index.md

     sectionName: second
 ```

-Routes MUST be able to attach to a `ListenerSet` and it's parent `Gateway` by having multiple `parentRefs` eg:
+If routes MUST attach to a `ListenerSet` and its parent `Gateway`, it MUST have multiple `parentRefs` eg:

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1